atb5498/note-taker/README.md

 # Note Taker
-This application is intended to allow users to to create, save, and delete previously made notes.
+This application is intended to allow users to create, save, and delete previously made notes.

 # User story
 AS A user